kjp-souza/EAMT2023-proceedings/ACLPUB/README.md

     34	Hao Wang, Wang Lee, Xi Yung and Lu Yu	Super cool title    27 ...

+If you produced your proceedings with LaTeX, it generates a temporary file containing the initial page of each section.
+The page numbers can be pseudo-autoimatically generated based on this file, as follows:

+    cat proceedings.toc| grep "\\contentsline {section}" | awk -F'}{' '{print $3, "%", $2}' > pages.txt

 ### info/abstracts.html (optional)

 It can be produced, based on the EasyChair information menu `Administration -> Other Utilities -> List of Accepted Submissions`, and then selecting `Show abstracts`.
 The generated HTML is well-formated and contains the information bellow.